 Have you ever wondered why St. Patrick’s Day is celebrated on March 17 specifically?

-As it turns out, Ireland’s is celebrated on March 17 because that is the day St. Patrick himself died.
+As it turns out, Ireland’s national holiday, St. Patrick's Day, is celebrated on March 17 because that is the day Saint Patrick himself died.

 The man who brought Christianity to Ireland is believed to have died in the small village of Saul in 461 AD, not far from the town of Downpatrick in Co.
 Down where he is reputedly buried.